-These are the terms and conditions on which Heaton Catering Equipment Limited supply goods.
+These are the terms and conditions on which Innerglass Limited T/a Heaton Catering Equipment supply goods.
 Please read them carefully and print out a copy for future reference.

-By clicking on the ACCEPT button (or otherwise your acceptance of these Conditions in writing), you agree to these Conditions which will be incorporated into the contract between you and Heaton Catering Equipment Limited in respect of the goods.
+By clicking on the ACCEPT button (or otherwise your acceptance of these Conditions in writing), you agree to these Conditions which will be incorporated into the contract between you and Innerglass Limited T/a Heaton Catering Equipment in respect of the goods.

 These Conditions will be updated from time to time and so you are advised to check the latest version before placing an order.
 These Conditions were last updated on 2nd October 2016.